 Right now, the viability of the Earth, and hence the children’s future, is in dire peril.

-Therefore, our most important job right now is to give the younger generation everything — every bit of knowledge and wisdom, every skill, and every habit of mind and habit — they are going to need in order to create the best possible future for
+Therefore, our most important job right now is to give the younger generation everything — every bit of knowledge and wisdom, every skill, and every habit of mind and heart — they are going to need in order to create the best possible future for themselves.

 Here's the scary thing.
 It's the best educated citizens in the world who are currently driving accelerating destruction, degradation and deadly pollution of every aspect of the biosphere — and carefully documenting it as they go.